 As your topic might have multiple questions, you should perform a search for each sub-question.
 Use the common concepts plus one or more question-specific concepts.

-For the example 'What are the Prenatal care models for women who live in a rural area?'
+Imagine your chosen question is 'What are the prenatal care models for women who live in a rural area?'

 First, identify the concepts common to the main question.